inc2734/smart-custom-fields/readme.txt

 = 1.0.1 =
 * Add display condition by post id.
-* Fix bug that is not displayed wysiwyg editor when there are not content editor.
+* Fixed bug that is not displayed wysiwyg editor when there are not content editor.
 * Textarea does not filter the_content filter in SCF::get() and SCF::gets().

 = 1.0.0 =